ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 ``x``
    Is either a bar index or a time value.
 When a bar index is used, the value can be offset in the past or in the future (maximum of 500 bars in the future).
-   Past of future offsets can also be calculated when using time values.
+   Past or future offsets can also be calculated when using time values.
    The ``x`` value of an existing label can be modified using `label.set_x() <https://www.tradingview.com/pine-script-reference/v5/#fun_label{dot}set_x>`__ or
    `label.set_xy() <https://www.tradingview.com/pine-script-reference/v5/#fun_label{dot}set_xy>`__.